iprada/Circle-Map/TO_DO.md

 loop there should be a saved bed file for the rescue of the lonely soft-clips

 - When doing the realignment for every interval.
 Circle-Map needs to keep track of the realignment nucleotide positions

+## May be

+- Try efficient looping with itertools